 On the other hand, you have first-time developers, who, although not all are bad, are doing business against the odds.
 First-time developers have no previous record of success in real estate development, and because of their first-time developer status, it’s hard or even impossible for them to access commercial loans to finance their projects.
 Once the original capital has been spent, continued financing for the construction and development of the project will come out of the client’s pockets.
 As the level of sales drops, the developer begins to encounter financial difficulties as cash flow is less than anticipated, or the project construction will start to suffer more and more delays as a result of unwise spending.
 These developers hold little prospect of success and their projects are likely to fail because of insufficient experience, knowledge, and capital.

 If you are getting a bank to finance your home purchase, make sure that you have all the necessary documents with you, such as tax returns, payslips, or employment certificates.
 Getting a mortgage loan can also be very complex, so be prepared.
 It also pays to seek the help of a mortgage broker, as not all loans are uniformly created.
 Try to do loan shopping; that is, talking to several institutions and comparing their rates and terms.
 As approval for a loan also depends highly on your credit history, make sure to sort that out before applying for one.

 7. Save, Save, Save

 Finally, the process of buying your first home does not end when you move in.
-On top of the mortgage, which you need to pay every month, there are other expenses to take care of such repairs, association fees, insurance — the list goes on.
-The rule of thumb is not to spend more than 30 percent of your monthly pay on paying off mortgage loan; anything higher than this and you will find it difficult to cope with your other expenses.
+On top of the mortgage, which you need to pay every month, there are other expenses to take care of such as repairs, association fees, insurance — the list goes on.
+The rule of thumb is not to spend more than 30 per cent of your monthly payments on paying off a mortgage loan; anything higher than this and you will find it difficult to cope with your other expenses.